Before (song): Release

+Artwork

+The photos of the duo on the single sleeves were done by Brad Branson, using a solarization technique.
+Designer Mark Farrow applied spot varnish to enhance the effect.
+CD1 (pictured) showed Neil Tennant and CD2 featured Chris Lowe.

+The sleeve of the UK promotional 12-inch vinyl of "Before" used a photo showing male nudity from a book by artist Richard Prince.
+It was intended as a humourous representation of "before arousal".
+The image was used in duplicate on promotional copies of "The Truck-Driver and His Mate".

 Critical reception

-Larry Flick from Billboard described the song as "a tasteful blend of electro-pop and retro-disco", and an "vigorous and appealing house shuffler".
+Larry Flick from Billboard described the song as "a tasteful blend of electro-pop and retro-disco", and a "vigorous and appealing house shuffler".
 He also noted that it "rides the act's familiar flair for clever lyrics and smooth melodies".
+Victoria Segal of Melody Maker called it "steeped in standard Petties loser-in-love-and-therefore-in-life melancholy, all panpipes and high-pitched female vocals, a sort of thick sadness curdling Neil Tennant's voice".
+She noted that the B-side "The Truck-Driver and His Mate" was the "killer track", with its "filthiest beat", "synthesised sighs" and Tennant's "voice all over it".
 James Hamilton from Music Weeks RM Dance Update noted its "gentle cooing".

 Music video

 The accompanying music video for "Before" was directed by Howard Greenhalgh.